 Organisation: Wellcome Trust – Medical Research Council Cambridge Stem Cell Institute

-Please note applicants must meet the MRC funding eligibility requirements – please check the eligibility requirements at http://www.mrc.ac.uk/Fundingopportunities/Applicanthandbook/Studentships/Eligibility/index.htm
+Financial Support: All applicants must meet the MRC funding eligibility requirements outlined at http://www.mrc.ac.uk/Fundingopportunities/Applicanthandbook/Studentships/Eligibility/index.htm

 Any questions?
 Email: email@example.com